Skip to content

 """

-self.logger.info(f"Nesting Level: {table_nesting_level}, Parsing table with id {table_id}")
+self.logger.debug(f"Nesting Level: {table_nesting_level}, Parsing table with id {table_id}")

 # Maps column indices in the DICOM standard table to corresponding node attribute names